core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 {:removeinrfc}

 ## Version -11 to -12 ## {#sec-11-12}

+* Generalized resending of a group request with different Message ID.

 * Switched SHOULD to MAY on changing port number from group request to response.